 You may find an employment verification request service.
 This service sends your employer your request for a letter.
 A service can help if you’re having a hard time getting the letter from your employer.
 Some companies rely on services to streamline their formal letter request processes.
 You should ask your employer if your company uses services like InVerify or The Work Number.

-Applying for a green card or visa can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees and don't want to handle your green card or visa case alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Applying for a green card or visa can be complicated, but help is available.
+If you are eligible, our free web app will walk you through your green card or visa process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!